re-data/re-data/docs/docs/reference/anomaly_detection.md

 >
 > -- Wikipedia

-re_data supports three types on anomaly detection for monitoring data.
-There is no one-size-fits-all choice for anomaly dectection.
-Usually it depends on the nature of your dataset, so it's worth exploring the methods available.
+re_data supports three types of anomaly detection for monitoring data.
+There is no one-size-fits-all choice for anomaly detection.
+Usually, it depends on the nature of your dataset, so it's worth exploring the methods available.
 A good rule of thumb when choosing a method is:
-- When the data is normally distributed and the sample size is substantial, use Z Score.
+- When the data is normally distributed and the sample size is substantial use Z Score.
 - When the sample size of the data is small or the data is not normally distributed, use Modified Z Score.
 - Boxplot helps characterize variation in many different ways.
-This is a good measure to use when you need a method that considers robust indication of variation and doesn't emphasize high or low values.
+This is a good measure to use when you need a method that considers robust indications of variation and doesn't emphasize high or low values.

 ### Z Score